JJ/hoborg/text/text.md

 United All Races People's Republic  of Florida.
 That's a pretty long name for a place that starts at Pascagoula and and goes no further than Brunswick, if only our people  have their way.
-Which they will, I have no doubt.
+Which they will, I have no doubt as a loyal citizen of the Republic.
 Every dawning day brings new brothers to our new republic, brothers of all races, creeds and dispositions.

 It was early winter and it was still sunny and mild; I was there, taking a walk in the docks, minding my own business,